FGAA-FPN: Foreground-Guided Angle-Aware Feature Pyramid Network for Oriented Object Detection: Proposed Method

 The foreground supervision signal is constructed from ground-truth oriented bounding boxes.
 For each pyramid level, rotated bounding boxes are projected onto the corresponding feature map resolution, and pixels inside the projected boxes are labeled as foreground, while all remaining locations are treated as background.
 This process yields a coarse pixel-level ground-truth mask $M_i^{gt} \in \{0,1\}^{H_i \times W_i}$, which serves as weak supervision without introducing additional annotation cost.
 If no foreground region exists at a given level for the current mini-batch, the foreground loss at that level is not computed.

 Foreground probability maps are supervised using a class-balanced pixel-wise loss that combines weighted binary cross-entropy~\cite{ruby2020binary} and Dice loss~\cite{li2020dice}:

 The weighted binary cross-entropy term alleviates the severe imbalance between foreground and background pixels, while the Dice loss enforces region-level consistency between the predicted foreground map and the ground-truth mask.
-The final foreground supervision loss is obtained by averaging $\mathcal{L}_{\mathrm{fg}}^{(i)}$ over all valid pyramid levels and scaling it by a balancing factor $\lambda_{\mathrm{fg}}$.
+We empirically set $\lambda_d=0.6$ in all experiments.
+The foreground loss $\mathcal{L}_{\mathrm{fg}}$ is obtained by averaging $\mathcal{L}_{\mathrm{fg}}^{(i)}$ over all valid pyramid levels.